 Tallying the Options

-It’s certainly the case that you can hand over your old tablet to your child.
-However, if they’re entering preschool or kindergarten, they might benefit from their own device.
-Fortunately, there are plenty of options for a kids learning tablet just for your little one.
+But if they’re entering preschool or kindergarten, they might benefit from their own device.
+There are plenty of options for a kids learning tablet just for your little one.

 - Fuhu Nabi 2 Tablet – Appropriate for kids 2 and older, this may be your child’s first computer.
 Fortunately, its rubber casing is made for wear so they can drop it without a fuss!
 With Fuhu Nabi, your children will have access to more than 500 kid inspired apps in the Nabi App Zone.

 - Leapfrog LeapPad Ultra – This learning-centered kids tablet is appropriate for ages 4-9.
 It’s one of the best tablets to feature learning and comes with 800 apps on everything from language to social skills.
 It was also recommended by 98% of kindergarten teachers surveyed in 2013!